Please ensure Javascript is enabled for purposes of website accessibility Capsaicin Fat Loss Supplements

 By; Steve Blechman

 Capsaicin is the ingredient found in chili peppers that contributes to the hot and spicy flavor of chili pepper.
-Capsaicin may be a useful ingredient in weight-loss supplements, and several studies have shown that a single ingestion of capsaicin can activate brown fat thermogenesis for greater fat burning.
-A review of literature by researchers from the Manchester University Metropolitan University showed that capsaicin increased daily energy expenditure, which would produce significant weight loss after one or two years.
+Capsaicin may be a useful ingredient in dietary supplements for weight loss, and several studies have shown that a single ingestion of capsaicin can activate brown fat thermogenesis for greater fat burning.
+A review of literature by researchers from the Manchester University Metropolitan University showed that capsaicin increased daily energy expenditure, which would produce significant capsaicin weight loss after one or two years.

-Capsaicin reduces appetite, calorie intake and helps promote weight loss by releasing serotonin, a hunger-suppressing hormone, in the gut.
+Capsaicin reduces appetite, calorie intake and helps promote capsaicin weight loss by releasing serotonin, a hunger-suppressing hormone, in the gut.
 Researchers found that capsaicin alters genes that control the appetite center in the brain.
-A study on mice from National Agri-Food Biotechnology Institute in India found that after supplementing with capsaicin, genes controlling satiety and fullness in the brain were different, and this increased the activity of brown fat— which increased metabolic rate and calorie burning.
+A study on mice from National Agri-Food Biotechnology Institute in India found that after supplementing with capsaicin, genes controlling satiety and fullness in the brain were different, and this increased the activity of brown fat— which increased metabolic rate and calorie burning, contributing to capsaicin fat loss.

-Capsaicin has the unique capacity to induce a wide range of positive effects on human health, aiding in reducing body fat, acting a potent antioxidant and maintaining good cardiovascular health.
-A recent epidemiologic study that investigated the dietary habits of a half million people suggested that the daily consumption of capsaicin-rich food helped to maintain good health.
+Capsaicin has the unique capacity to induce a wide range of positive effects on human health, aiding in reducing body fat, acting as a potent antioxidant, and maintaining good cardiovascular health.
+These capsaicin health benefits are supported by a recent epidemiologic study that investigated the dietary habits of a half million people, suggesting that the daily consumption of capsaicin-rich food helped to maintain good health and emphasized the relationship between capsaicin and weight loss.

 Capsaicin has the ability to activate the TRPV-1 receptor that enhances thermogenesis in certain regions within the oral cavity and gastrointestinal tract.
 For best results, take quick-release supplements of capsaicin.
 Coated or delayed-release capsaicin supplements may not be as effective because they bypass the TRPV-1 receptors in the stomach and upper gastrointestinal tract.
+This activation is crucial for capsaicin fat loss and maximizing its potential as one of the effective supplements for weight loss.
 (Journal of Nutritional Biochemistry, 25: 893-902, 2014; Appetite, 77: 46-51, 2014; Appetite, 59: 341-348)